RebelGuy/chat-mate/projects/server/readme.md

 ## Scripts for development:
 1. `yarn install`.
-2. `yarn auth` to fetch the authentication credentials for YouTube, and `yarn auth:twitch:<debug|release>`.
-Copy them from the console and set them in the [`.env`](#.env) file.
+2. `yarn auth` to fetch the authentication credentials for YouTube (once done, copy the token from the console and set it in the respective [`.env`](#.env) file), and `yarn auth:twitch:<local|debug|release>` to refresh Twitch authentication.
 3. `yarn watch` while developing
   - This uses `swc` to bundle up the Javascript, which skips type checking for performance (about 4 times faster)
   - Rely on VSCode for checking types if using this mode
   - Use `yarn watch:check` to use `ts-loader` and enable type checking
-4. `yarn start:debug` to run the debug server, or `yarn start:mock` to run a mock server that will automatically feed through new messages for easy client-side testing - see `MockMasterchat` for more info and options.
-Note that this does not bundle up the application.
-For a debug bundle that mirrors the release build, use `yarn build:debug`.

-Alternatively, run `yarn build:debug` to bundle the debug app to the same format as what is used in release.
+4. `yarn start:local` to run the server locally, or `yarn start:mock` to use fake implementations of controllers, where available.

 If building fails because the Prisma client could not be found, please run `yarn generate`.